floreslg/practice/README.md

 - `structureCopy.cpp`: example of deep and shallow structure copy.
 - `bitwiseOperator.cpp`: use bitwise operator using string and bitsets.
 - `destructorOrder.cpp`: check order of constructor/destructor and virtual destructor.
+- `solidPrinciples`: five principles of class design.
+They are a set of rules and best practices to follow while designing a class structure.